Hacking Uber: Threatening Implications of Malicious Attacks to its Customers

 New York Attorney General Eric Schneiderman launched an investigation into the hack, according to Press Secretary Amy Spitalnick.

 Earlier this year, Uber agreed to 20 years of privacy audits.
 This is just after the FTC said it had “failed consumers” after a 2014 data breach.

 In that separate case, the FTC said Uber failed consumers by misrepresenting its security measures.
 Further, Uber failed to monitor its employees’ access to personal information about users and drivers.
 Such negligence has caused the breach into the users’ most personal data.

 The data breaches, while small in comparison to Yahoo’s 3 billion-account cyberattack, is the latest of several missteps within the ride-hailing giant.

 The company has fielded scrutiny over allegations of sexual harassment and workplace misconduct.
 Moreover, numerous executives have been sparring with the board of directors, as well as with regulators from London to Singapore.

 Former CEO Travis Kalanick knew about the 2016 hack.

 “You may be asking why we are just talking about this now, a year later.
 I had the same question, so I immediately asked for a thorough investigation of what happened and how we handled it,” new CEO Khosrowshahi said of the breach.

 The systems used by companies with all kinds of confidential data involved must be secured in the best possible way.
-IT security experts are one of the most important team members in the company to protect data breach.
+IT security experts are one of the most important team members in the company to ensure data protection.
 Data security is crucial for every business, all data is important data, regardless of a company’s size.